seasonedchaos/seasonedchaos.github.io/_posts/2022-12-22-Teleconnection-Telenovela-Pasion-of-the-Pacific-North-American-Pattern.md

 ---
 layout: post
 title: Teleconnection Telenovela&#58; Pasion of the Pacific North American Pattern
 description: Welcome back!
-This episode, err—post
+This episode, err—post will feature what could be one of winter's biggest stars: the Pacific North American (PNA) pattern.
 tags: [PNA, predictability, subseasonal, seasonal, teleconnections]
 comments: true
 category: blog